Nursing RN Transition Track - Licensed Practical Nurse To RN - Associate in Applied Science

 Delta College offers a special Associate Degree program track for currently Licensed Practical Nurses (LPN) with a minimum of 1-year full-time equivalent work experience, within the three years preceding admission to the program.

 The ADN program prepares you to function effectively as a member of the health care team.
 This program requires a strong commitment to critical thinking, team collaboration, leadership, and development of sound clinical knowledge and skills.
 As a graduate nurse, you will be qualified for employment in structured settings: for example, acute care hospitals, extended care facilities, nursing homes, and clinics.
 Upon graduating from this Program, you are eligible to take the Registered Nurse licensure exam.
-This Delta College Program is accredited by the National League for Nursing Accrediting Commission (3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, ph: 404-975-5000 or go to www.nlnac.org) and approved by the Michigan Board of Nursing.
+This Delta College program is accredited by the Accreditation Commission for Education in Nursing (ACEN), (3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; ph: 404-975-5000 , (http://acenursing.org) and approved by the Michigan Board of Nursing.

 |1 - Students must have completed BIO 152 and BIO 153 or BIO 240 and BIO 241 within the past ten years.
 If this time period is exceeded, an approved biology course must be taken to refresh this content.
 Please see the nursing program coordinator to determine which course(s) must be taken.
 It is recommended that BIO 203 also be current within ten years.|

 |2 - It is important that you check a semester ahead of time when you plan on validating for the nursing program to make sure course requirements have not changed.
 Updated information can be found through the nursing web page: www.delta.edu/nursing, calling the Counseling Office (989-686-9330) or the Nursing Discipline Office (989-686-9500 or 989-686-9274).|